 Healing from trauma is not about forgetting—it’s about gently finding your way back to a sense of safety, self-worth, and wholeness, at a pace that honors your story.

-Therapy for trauma online in Phoenix and all of AZ
+Therapy for trauma online in all of Arizona, Colorado and Utah

 The effects of trauma are like plucking petals from a flower before it has a chance to bloom.
 When the flower blooms, it may struggle to reach the fullness that nature intended.